17.10.2025

 France - Balancing Regulation and Revenue

 France continues to rank among Netflix’s top three markets, driven by a robust local production slate (Lupin, Tapie, Fiasco).
 While regulatory obligations such as investment quotas and content levies weigh on margins, Netflix’s local-first approach has solidified its cultural relevance, while the ad-tier rollout benefited from limited local CTV inventory and a partnership with TF1 Publicité.
-By 2030, France remains the third-largest total revenue market at over $2 billion, with hybrid and ad revenues growing faster than pure subscriptions.
+By 2030, France remains the third-largest SVOD Europe revenue market at over $2 billion, with hybrid and ad revenues growing faster than pure subscriptions.

 Italy - Emerging Ad Growth Market